asachdeva/ChessProblem/README.md

 ### How to run program for 7×7 board with 2 Kings, 2 Queens, 2 Bishops and 1 Knight

+1. In Intellij IDEA run Worksheet.sc
-1. In the console using sbt
+2. In the console using sbt
 ```
 $ export SBT_OPTS="-Xmx4G -XX:+UseConcMarkSweepGC -XX:+CMSClassUnloadingEnabled -XX:MaxPermSize=4G -Xss2M"
 $ sbt